Jingruo/jingruo.github.io/_pages/talk.md

 ## 3. A Greener Future Beyond Profits: Sustainability as a Driver of Market

-Jingruo Sun, Best Project Award of Machine Learning, 2023
+Jingruo Sun, Best Project Award of Machine Learning (1/172), 2023

 <span style="font-size:85%;">
 df